 - Design & Install the System: Choose a reputable solar installer to create and construct your system.

 - Determine Tax Year & Due Date: The year that the system goes online designates which year’s taxes you’ll have to register for direct pay.
-In other words, if your system goes online in 2024, you’ll have to have it on your return for 2024.
-Typically, returns are due 4.5 months after the close of the year, so that would be May 15, 2025.
+In other words, if your system goes online in 2026, you must have it on your return for 2026.
+Typically, returns are due 4.5 months after the close of the year, which is May 15, 2027.
 If your organization doesn’t have a filing requirement, you may receive an automatic 6-month extension.

 - File Tax Return & Get Paid: With a valid registration number, you can file your tax return (normally a 990 T) for the year the system was placed into service.
 Then, you’ll receive your payment either electronically or through the mail.

-Important note: The statute mentions that organizations may not receive the payment until the return due date.
-This could be a potential issue, as your solar installer will likely need to be paid prior to receiving this payment.
+The statute mentions that organizations may not receive the payment until the return due date.
+This could be an issue, as your solar installer will likely need to be paid before receiving this payment.

-Much of this process needs to be completed by you and your tax advisor.
-Your solar installer should be there to provide necessary documentation and invoices, as well as answer any questions they can.
-However, solar installers aren’t accountants, and something that complicated is best left to the tax experts!
+You and your tax advisor need to complete much of this process.
+Your solar installer should be available to provide the necessary documentation and invoices and to answer any questions.
+However, solar installers aren’t accountants, and something that complex is best left to tax experts.

 Who is Eligible for the Direct Pay Option?

-Direct pay can shave off a large chunk of your solar installation costs, but not everyone will qualify.
-Generally, this program aims to serve organizations that don’t have tax liability.
+Direct pay can reduce your solar installation costs, but not everyone qualifies.
+Generally, this program is designed to serve organizations that have no tax liability.
 This typically includes:

 - State, local, and territorial government agencies